 If you like thinking about and debating these subjects, then you’ll enjoy this course.

-You’ll be taught by an experienced team of academics who have published widely on topics such as Buddhist philosophy, contemporary food ethics, religion and literature, conflicts over Jewish identity and interfaith dialogue.
+You’ll be taught by an experienced team of academics who have published widely on topics such as religion, gender and sexuality, contemporary food ethics, religion and literature, conflicts over Jewish identity and interfaith dialogue.

 Are you fascinated by religions and their role in shaping our diverse, globalised and multicultural world?
 If the answer is yes, our course will introduce you to the diversity and complexity of contemporary religious traditions.
 Our challenging and stimulating course will help you to gain sound knowledge and an in-depth appreciation of philosophical and ethical issues affecting contemporary society and you'll explore their relationship to different religious traditions.